Technology Project PG (9786.2)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Dr Ahmed Imran|

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Ahmed Imran|

 No required text.
-Students can consult any standard and relevant texts on the following topics: project management, requirement analysis, risk management, agile development, quality assurance and testing, time management, stakeholder analysis and communication
+Students can consult any standard and relevant texts on the following topics: project management, requirement analysis, risk management, agile development, quality assurance and testing, time management, stakeholder analysis, communication and presentations.